learning3d/assignment1/README.md

 Your task is to render a torus again, this time as a mesh defined by an implicit function.

+> <g>**Submission**</g>:
-**In your writeup, include a 360-degree gif of your torus mesh, and make sure the hole is visible.
-In addition, discuss some of the tradeoffs between rendering as a mesh vs a point cloud.
-Things to consider might include rendering speed, rendering quality, ease of use, memory usage, etc.**
+> -  In your writeup, include a 360-degree gif of your torus mesh, and make sure the hole is visible.
+(10 points)
+> - In addition, discuss some of the tradeoffs between rendering as a mesh vs a point cloud.
+Things to consider might include rendering speed, rendering quality, ease of use, memory usage, etc. (5 points)
+> - Include a 360-degree gif on any new object of your choice.
+This object can be different from what you used in 5.2 (5 points)

+****

 ## 6. Do Something Fun (10 points)